 An IRB is a committee of persons responsible for ensuring that a clinical trial is ethical and protects the participants.
-Generally refers to any disease or condition that affects less than 200,000 people in the United States.
+Rare disease or condition Generally refers to any disease or condition that affects less than 200,000 people in the United States.